 - Configure your load test's limit as 60 seconds or whatever number of seconds you want.

 - After running the test for 60 seconds let's say you see a count of 616 and an error count of 10.
 In this case the net count is 616-10=606.
 Ideally you would want to see the error count as 0.
 Some of these errors might be caused because a backend physical service took too long to return the response and then in this example the errors should have been included in the net count as ND allowed this request and passed it to physical service.
 Some of these errors might be caused because all of the ND threads were busy due to high load and in this example errors should not be included in net count.

 - So let's assume that the net count is 606.
 Total number of bytes allowed by ND in 60 seconds-> 606*1129= 684174.

 - Total number of bytes allowed per second 684174/60= 11402.9 bytes ~ 10kbps.

 WS-Security Asymmetric Binding Policy

-For an example illustration of how to use clusterable caching with this WS-Security policy type, refer to Using a Clusterable Cache with WS-Security Asymmetric Binding Policy.
+For an example illustration of how to use clusterable caching with this WS-Security policy type, refer to Use Case: Using a Clusterable Cache with WS-Security Asymmetric Binding Policy.